neuroquery/pubget/README.md

 ## Optional step: creating a NiMARE dataset

-This step is executed by the `nqdc extract_nimare_data` command.
+This step is executed by the `pubget extract_nimare_data` command.
 When running the full pipeline this step is optional: we must use the `--nimare` option for it to be executed.